Kolmen/test/README.md

 };
 ```

-Thus, for writing the whole sensor configuration (including the MLC part) to the sensor, it is necessary to run for example following code:
+Thus, configure the sensor (including the MLC part), it is necessary to read the whole array and write the defined values to the corresponding addresses.
+Below you can fine one of the possible ways to solve this task (pseudocode):

 ```
 int length = sizeof(tilt_sensing_DT)/sizeof(ucf_line_t); // get the length of the structure array